bluthedev/ai-agent/README.md

 # DegenArcAI

-A re-write of [DegenSpartanAI](https://github.com/lalalune/DegenSpartanAI/tree/main "DegenSpartanAI") by [Shaw](https://github.com/lalalune "Shaw") in Rust using [rig](https://github.com/0xPlaygrounds/rig/tree/main "rig") for ai agent functionality
+A re-write of [DegenSpartanAI](https://github.com/lalalune/DegenSpartanAI/tree/main "DegenSpartanAI") by [Shaw](https://github.com/lalalune "Shaw") in Rust using [rig](https://github.com/0xPlaygrounds/rig/tree/main "rig") for AI agent functionality.

 > [!NOTE]
 > This agent is in beta and is tested and live on this twitter.
-Feel free to make suggestions/commits on how it can be improved for better functionality
+Feel free to make suggestions/commits on how it can be improved for better functionality.

 # Install Packages